vonfalk/storm-javavis/doc/01-Storm/07-Standard_library.md

 Storm also provides some higher-level types:

 * Str - string, immutable.
+* StrBuf - string buffer for more efficient string concatenations.
 * Array<T> - array template.
 * Thread - represents a OS thread.
 * Future<T> - future, for inter-thread communication.
+* FnPtr<R, ...> - function pointer.

-The `Str` class currently stores characters in UTF-16, but does not provide an API to access individual characters, not to cut strings based on character positions.
+The `Str` class currently stores characters in UTF-16, but does not provide an API to access individual characters or to cut strings based on character positions.
 This is partly because the actual representation and semantics has not yet been decided.
 It is, however, possible to read characters from a string in UTF-32 using streams.
 The function `core.io.readStr` creates a `TextReader` that allows you to read character by character from the string.